spyroks/mobile-id-java-client/README.md

 > UUID, name and host URL of the relying party – previously agreed with Application Provider and DigiDocService operator.

 ### Configure client network connection
----
 Under the hood operations as signing and authentication consist of 2 request steps:

 * Initiation request
 * Session status request

 Session status request by default is a long poll method, meaning it might not return until a timeout expires.
-Caller can tune the request parameters inside the bounds set by service operator by using the `setPollingSleepTimeout(TimeUnit, long)`.
+The caller can tune the request parameters inside the bounds set by a service operator by using the `setPollingSleepTimeout(TimeUnit, long)`:

 ```java
 client.setPollingSleepTimeout(TimeUnit.SECONDS, 2L);
 ```

+> Check [Long polling](https://github.com/SK-EID/MID#334-long-polling) documentation chapter for more information.

 ### Retrieve signing certificate
----
 ```java
 CertificateRequest request = client
         .createCertificateRequestBuilder()